PrismRL/prism/docs/source/making-a-roguelike/part14.rst

          table.insert(valid, foundTarget)
       end

-      if not (self.target.type and self.target.type ~= prism.Vector2) then
+      if self.target.type and self.target.type == prism.Vector2 then
          for x, y in self.level.map:each() do
             local vec = prism.Vector2(x, y)
             if self.target:validate(self.level, self.owner, vec, self.targetList) then